kuniss/xtext-ide-extensions/README.md

 The *Iro* base file for all extension may be found in the root of the project: *Xtext.iro*.

 Contributions are wellcome.
 Please try to use the *Iro* file and its [editor](https://eeyo.io/iro/) to ensure all extension benefit from in case the syntax highlighting is improved.

+For a good starting point highlighting scripts are provided in this repository for

+* ACE editor
+* Atom editor

+*Iro* supports further editor highlighting mechanism and creates appropriate files for it.
+Take it as a starting point.
+Support edior highlighting mechamisms are

+* Pygments
+* Rouge
+* Sublime 3